-The scheduled payment of principal and interest evidenced by the Bonds when due will be guaranteed under a financial guaranty insurance policy to be issued concurrently with the delivery of the Bonds by MBIA Insurance Corporation.
-See "THE BOND INSURER AND THE FINANCIAL GUARANTY INSURANCE POLICY" and "APPENDIX G - SPECIMEN MBIA FINANCIAL GUARANTY INSURANCE POLICY."
+Bond Insurance.
+The scheduled payment of principal of and interest on each series of Bonds when due will be guaranteed under a separate financial guaranty insurance policy to be issued concurrently with the delivery of such series of Bonds by MBIA Insurance Corporation (the "Credit Provider," the "Insurer" or "MBIA").